tmychow/tmychow.github.io/_posts/2020-03-13-notes-on-the-global-financial-crisis.md

 ---
 layout: post
-title: "Notes on the Global Financial Crisis"
+title: "Notes on the Global Financial Crisis by Andrew Metrick and Timothy Geithner"
 date: 2020-03-13
 tags: economics notes
 ---

-These notes are based off of the Global Financial Crisis MOOC by Andrew Metrick and Timothy Geithner.

 **Table of Contents**